leereilly/forbes-finder/CONTRIBUTING.md

 rank = 322
 ```

-That file ensures that `ebayinc.com` will be recognized as a Fortune 500 company.
+That file ensures that `ebayinc.com` will be recognized as a Forbes 2000 company.
 To ensure that `paypal.com` and `ebay.com` are both recognized, we'll need to add two additional files `ebay.com.toml` and `paypal.com.toml` that are symlinks to `ebayinc.com.toml`:

 ```
 cd lib/data/2012